nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 To connect the WS2812B LED strip or matrix to the GPIO pin 10 (SPI), refer to the following diagram.
 There are 2 types of wirings supported, as in the below image:
 ![Spectrum Analyzer](../Assets/Rpi-Wiring.jpg)

-Selection of the wiring is controlled through command-line arguments.
+Selection of the wiring can be controlled through command-line arguments.
 Refer to the [Command Line Reference](#command-line-reference).

 ## Running the project
 Before you can run the project, you must install the following prerequisites on the Pi: